Ayiwoma/SQL-Project/starting_with_data.md

 Question 1: What is the ratio to total order from sales report?

 SQL Queries:

-SELECT Round(ratio, 2) as ratio, total_order FROM sales_report
+SELECT Round(ratio, 2) as ratio,

+total_order FROM sales_report

 ORDER BY total_order DESC

 Limit 10

 Answer:
 This shows the ratio to total_order from sales_report.

-Looking at this bar chart shows more quantities ordered did not have an effect on ratio of sales.
+Looking at this table shows more quantities ordered did not have an effect on ratio of sales.

 sample size of 10